Differences Between MongoDB vs SQL

 - In MongoDB, we need not define the schema.
 We can just drop in the documents.
 In the case of SQL, we need to define the tables and columns before storage.

 - There are no reporting tools with MongoDB i.e. performance testing and analysis is not always possible.
 In SQL we get several reporting tools.

-MongoDB vs SQL Comparison Table
+MongoDB and SQL Comparison Table

-The basis of comparison Between MongoDB vs SQL
+Basis of Comparison Between MongoDB vs SQL

 |Definition||SQL or structured query language is a domain specific language used in programming and designed for managing data held in a Relational Database Management System (RDBMS).
 It is particularly useful in handling structured data where there are relations between different entities/variables of the data.||MongoDB is a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.|

 |About||Designed by Donald.D.Chamberlin and Raymond Boyce and first appeared in 1974.||Developed by MongoDB Inc. and first released in the year 2009, MongoDB is primarily written in C++, C and Java Script.|

 |Domains Used In||Aerospace and defence, Government, Media and entertainment, Technology and hardware, Telecom, Web games, Education, Healthcare and pharma, Retail, Technology: Open source projects, Travel and hospitality, Web: SAAS, Hosting, Financial services, Manufacturing, Small and medium business, Technology: Software, Web: Ecommerce, Web: Social Networks.||Financial Services, Government, Retail, High Tech, Media and Entertainment, Healthcare, Telecommunications1|